geraldstanje/rust-arm-cortex-a9/README.md

 The output will be a binary called app_cpu1.elf.

-ARM Core 0 runs Ubuntu Linux and ARM Core 1 will load blinky.elf using the remoteproc kernel module.
+ARM Core 0 runs Ubuntu Linux and ARM Core 1 will load app_cpu1.elf using the remoteproc kernel module.
 For more information see Henrys blog [4].

 # Structure:
   * main.rs - sample program (blinks a LED on the ARM Cortex A9)